thardchi/ECE552/lab1_pipeline/README.md

 ### 🛠️ What We Implemented

-- mRAW hazard detection with stall-cycle counting
+- RAW hazard detection with stall-cycle counting
 - Support for:
   - 5-stage pipeline (no forwarding)
   - 6-stage pipeline (with EX1/EX2 forwarding)